FateFaker/HammingIPv6Scanner/README.md

 # HammingIPv6Scanning

 ## fruit_targets_generate.cpp
-Generates targets for scanning.Outputs targets to Stdout.
+Generates targets for scanning.
+Outputs targets to Stdout.
 You can use ZMap with "--ipv6-target-file=-" to perform scanning.

 ## hamming.cpp
 Usage:  hamming filename